authelia/authelia/README.md

 applications via a web portal.
 It acts as a companion of reverse proxies like [nginx] or [Traefik] by handling forwarded authentication and authorization requests.

+    BREAKING NEWS: Authelia v4 is here!
+The new version is written in Go for reliability, performance and security improvements.
+    It is currently available in beta.
+    Please read AUTHELIA-V4.md if you want to migrate from v3 to v4.
+But note that the data model migration is not automated yet.

 <p align="center">
   <img src="images/authelia.logo.png" height="100"/>
   <img src="images/plus.png" height="100"/>